ChukwudimmaIkoro/PostfixInfixEvaluator/README.md

 ● Created a program that takes in equations involving addition, subtraction, multiplication, division, parentheses, and exponents and solves them using stacks and precedence rules.

-● Implemented methods that allow for both postix and inix equations to be solved with the program.
+● Implemented methods that allow for both postfix and infix equations to be solved with the program.

-● Implemented postix equations solution using one stack and inix equations using two stacks.
+● Implemented postfix equations solution using one stack and infix equations using two stacks.